danmayer/coverband/README.md

 __NOTE__: ADD PASSWORD PROTECTION OR YOU CAN EXPOSE ALL YOUR SOURCE CODE

-It is easy to add some basic protect around the coverage data, below shows how you can use devise or basic auth, by adding a bit of code to your `config/routes.rb` file.
+It is easy to add basic protection around the coverage data, below shows how you can use devise or basic auth, by adding a bit of code to your `config/routes.rb` file.

 ```
 # protect with existing Rails devise configuration